MyPureCloud/developer-center-blog/source/2023-02-06-automating-development-of-genesys-chatbots/index.md

 - Assurance of quality through automated tests.
 No matter the change, it is subjected to over 40 end-to-end tests, which take less than two minutes and run simultaneously

 ## Implementation
-Let's break down the pipeline and examine each part.
+Let's examine the automation pipeline.

 ### Source-control
 The flows, chatbots, dependencies, tests, and pipeline definition [GitHub](https://github.com/  "Goes to the GitHub page") is located in the GitHub repository.